 When experiencing intense abdominal pain, it is a good idea to seek medical attention as soon as possible to make sure it isn’t due to a life-threatening complication.
-However, know that you suffer from relatively benign gallbladder pain you may try some home remedies to help ease the pain.
-These may include:
+However, know that if you suffer from relatively benign gallbladder pain, you may try some home remedies to help ease the pain.
+These include:

 - Exercise: Regular exercise can help reduce cholesterol levels, and because cholesterol plays a role in the formation of gallstones, it’s important to keep levels low.
 Furthermore, regular exercise can help with weight management and being overweight is linked with greater gallbladder pain attacks.

 - Dietary changes: You want to avoid foods high in fat and sugar as these foods can worsen gallbladder pain and stones.
 Upping your fiber is also important to improve overall health.
 Some key foods to consume are dark leafy greens, nuts, olive oil, fish, brown rice, whole grains, citrus fruits, and low-fat dairy.